comp129/comp55/docs/labs/5-Interact.md

 If it is, then we'll change the color.
 Otherwise, we'll move it to where our mouse cursor is.
+(The ball should not move when the color is being changed).
 The tricky part is generating the condition for the ```if``` statement here which should be something like ```if(getElementAt(e.getX(), e.getY()) == ball)```, which essentially says,